Cactusolo/IESHTSTE/Scripts/phyparts/README.md

 # README #

-__Note__ This folder is git clone from [Stephen Smith's phyparts repo](https://bitbucket.org/blackrim/phyparts/src/master/).
+__Note:__ This folder is `git cloned` from [Stephen Smith's phyparts repo](https://bitbucket.org/blackrim/phyparts/src/master/).
 Just keep one copy here for the integrity of my workingflow.

 PhyParts is meant to examine clades from a set of trees that may include duplications and incomplete taxon sampling.
 This is often the case with